Generation Z: what's your vision of work?

 The first thing that Generation Z particularly values before committing to a job is the assurance of flexible working hours and consideration for personal life.
 Indeed, professional life no longer tends to clash with private life, and the two should coexist seamlessly.
 To achieve this, and thus become attractive to Generation Z, it is in a company's interest to apply reasonable working hours that allow employees to enjoy their family and social lives in parallel, while taking care of their mental health.

 A good quality of life depends on good communication between employees.
-That's why it's particularly important to implement an internal communications strategy within your company, to meet the expectations of Generation Z. To this end, Cenareo offers an optimal solution, perfectly adapted to the lifestyles of the new generations.
-A multi-channel communication system, this internal communication software is compatible with all types of screens, from PCs to smartphones, so you can share and transmit important information, company news and success stories in a cross-functional, modern and efficient way.
+That's why implementing an internal communications strategy within your company is particularly relevant when it comes to meeting the expectations of Generation Z. To this end, Cenareo offers an optimal solution, perfectly adapted to the lifestyles of the new generations.
+As a multi-channel communication system, this internal communication software is compatible with all types of screens, from PCs to smartphones, so you can share and transmit important information, company news and success stories in a cross-functional, modern and efficient way.

 The importance of CSR